wakar-mirdaha/Mini-Js-Project/README.md

 ✅ Focused on fundamental concepts
 ✅ Well-documented

-These are not copy-paste tutorials — they are real experiments to learn and practice JavaScript.
+These are not copy-paste tutorials — they are real experiments to learn and practice HTML, CSS and JavaScript.